‘Supernatural’s’ Jared Padalecki And Wife Welcome Baby No. 3: It’s A Girl!

 Supernatural star Jared Padalecki is a father for the third time.
 He and his wife, Genevieve Cortese Padalecki, welcomed baby number three into the world on St. Patrick’s Day.
 It’s a girl, making it the first daughter for the celebrity couple.

 The SPN Family has been waiting impatiently to hear the news about the new arrival.
-Five months ago, Padalecki shared that he and his wife were expecting baby number three on Live With Kelly, as the Inquisitr previously shared.
+Five months ago, Padalecki shared that he and his wife were expecting baby number three on Live with Kelly, as the Inquisitr previously shared.
 Fans instantly took to Twitter and Facebook to share the excitement, with many hoping that it would be a girl for them.
 They already have two boys, Tom and Shep.

 Introducing baby Odette Elliott Padalecki!! ????????????
 I collaborated w/ @popandsuki to raise funds for @PPact + @HRC! https://t.co/35rfOnseUU pic.twitter.com/g4BtotAqCU